 We pride ourselves in the fact that our curriculum is designed for the children in our community.
 We place particular emphasis on the basic skills of literacy and numeracy, and have additional provision for sport and music.
-We have a wide range of extracurricular activities and we involve every child in whole school productions. proud to have been recognised as a good school by OfSTEd in 2012.
+We have a wide range of extracurricular activities and we involve every child in whole school productions.
+We are proud to have been recognised as a good school with outstanding features by OfSTEd in 2017.
 We are happy to have you on-board.